Test the Application

 This will open the functions shell for the cron function in the CLI where you can test its execution.

-To invoke the function, enter newsapp() in the shell and press Enter.
+The function’s execution status is returned as success.
 This will make the API call to NewsAPI and fetch the news items from each category, and populate them in the Data Store.

 Now, let’s host the client component locally and check the frontend of the application.